Organizers slam ‘Singapore dogs’ football chant

 “Fans are urged to refrain from chanting offensive religious or racial slurs at all times,” it added.

-The chanting was recorded during Malaysia’s 2-1 Group A win over neighboring Singapore in Shah Alam on August 16.
+The chanting was recorded during Malaysia’s 2-1 Group A win over neighbouring Singapore in Shah Alam on August 16.

 Malaysian fans have drawn flak for using the same insult before, including in 2012 when footage of chanting from a Suzuki Cup game also raised hackles in Singapore.